By Last Updated: September 15, 2025

 • Use a dental wax or sugar-free gum to cover sharp edges, if there are any.

-Depending on the type of break on your treated tooth, here are some treatment options that your dentist may recommend:
+Depending on the type of break on the tooth, here are some options our team at Sierra Dental may recommend:

 Long-Term Care for Root Canal Treated Teeth